“I didn’t do any volunteering during my undergraduate degree so this became a massive challenge once graduating and looking for work.”

 As a Beach and River Clean Project Officer I work on delivering our partnership with Waitrose to build our engagement with our beach clean work.
 I also lead on the planning and analysis for our flagship beach cleaning weekend, Great British Beach Clean which occurs every year in September.

 Did you always want to be in this role?

 I always wanted to work in marine conservation.
 I was never sure in what capacity.
 I found it all interesting (and still do!) it wasn’t until I did my undergraduate degree that I began to form some ideas of the area I was interested in.
 This did however get turned on its head when I did volunteering work out in the Philippines.
 This is where I did my first beach clean and had my first taste of community engagement.

 How did you get into this role?

-I volunteered at MCS as an office sea champion because I happen to live not far from the office.
-I initially didn’t have a car so it did take around 2 hours door to door to get to the office but I didn’t mind as I enjoyed my time when I was there.
-I mostly did admin work but I also form time to time did presentations on behalf of MCS and helped out as a researcher.
-A job then came up at MCS in their beach cleaning programme, perfect!
+I volunteered at the Marine Conservation Society as an office sea champion because I happen to live not far from the office.
+I initially didn’t have a car so it did take around two hours door to door to get to the office but I didn’t mind as I enjoyed my time when I was there.
+I mostly did admin work but I also from time to time did presentations on behalf of the Marine Conservation Society and helped out as a researcher.
+A job then came up at the Marine Conservation Society in their beach cleaning programme – perfect!

 What would you say was your biggest challenge getting to where you are?